Browse Current Positions

 WHAT IS A “WORK-STUDY”?

 A Work-Study is a student who works on campus for a department or office in the College.
-Jobs might include answering phones, filing paperwork, office duties, creative projects, or helping other students.
+Jobs might include answering phones, filing paperwork, office duties, creative projects, social media, or helping other students.
 As the name implies, work study students can also study while they complete their hours if their job related duties are complete.

 HOW MUCH CAN I MAKE AS A WORK-STUDY?

 A Work-Study makes $9 per hour.
 The number of hours you can work is calculated by Financial Aid.
 If you are eligible to be a work-study, you may be able to work up to 19 hours per week maximum.
 Your supervisor will work with you to create a schedule that accommodates your class time and student responsibilities.
 Most students end up working 12-18 hours per week.
 Work-study students are paid monthly just like college employees.